 The Sacrament of Reconciliation offers the forgiveness of sins, restores the gift of God’s grace, and reconciles us with the community, inasmuch as our sins harm or distance us from our brothers and sisters.

 The Eucharist is the center and heart of Christian life through which we are joined to the Body of Christ.
 The Eucharistic celebration is a holy meal which recalls the Last Supper and reminds us of our unity with one another in Christ.

-Holy Spirit provides preparation for the sacrament of First Penance and First Eucharist in second grade.
+Holy Spirit provides preparation for the sacrament of First Reconciliation and First Communion in second grade.

 Preparation for the sacrament of Confirmation takes place in eighth grade.
 As primary formers of their children in faith, parents are essential in this formational process.
 Confirmation meetings invite candidates to prepare for the sacrament through study, prayer, service, witness, and commitment.
 Candidates participate in liturgies, meetings, and retreats.
 They take time for faith sharing sessions so that our youth can examine how to be a witness for Christ in their everyday lives.

 To register your child for any of these sacraments, please visit the linked pages to complete the registration process.
 Registration opens at the beginning of the school year.